Soe18/AdventOfCode2022-personal/README.md

 # Advent Of Code 2022 - Personal
-All my programs for the Advent of code 2022
+All of my exercises for the <a href="https://adventofcode.com/2022"> Advent Of Code 2022 </a>